AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 **Understand what your query tools are built on.** When you're evaluating DuckDB (built on its own C++ engine), dbt Fusion (built on DataFusion), or a custom Rust data tool, knowing whether it uses DataFusion or Velox tells you about extensibility, memory characteristics, and interoperability potential.

-**Substrait enables federation without ETL.** If you need to route part of a query to one engine and part to another—for example, reading from an Iceberg table via DataFusion and passing results to a GPU acceleration layer—Substrait is the format that makes this possible without intermediate file writes.
+**Substrait enables federation without ETL.** If you need to route part of a query to one engine and part to another, for example, reading from an Iceberg table via DataFusion and passing results to a GPU acceleration layer, Substrait is the format that makes this possible without intermediate file writes.

 **Arrow eliminates serialization overhead.** If two components in your pipeline both support Apache Arrow IPC, you can pass data between them without serialization.
 This is especially relevant for ML pipelines where query results feed directly into model inference.